trivago/gollum/README.md

 Please not that building for windows will give you errors, which can be solved by removing the lines reported.
 If you want to use native plugins (contrib/native) you will have to enable the import in the file contrib/loader.go.
 Doing so will disable the possibility to do cross-platform builds for most users.

+### Solving dependency problems

+If you got any errors during build regarding external dependencies (i.e. the error message points to another repository than github.com/trivago) you can restore the last dependency snapshot using [godep](https://github.com/tools/godep).
+Install godep via `go get github.com/tools/godep` and restore the dependency via `godep restore` when inside the gollum base folder.